+1 Amounts reflect 100 per cent of costs related to wholly-owned assets, Keystone XL and assets held through TC PipeLines, LP, as well as cash contributions to our joint venture investments.

+Estimated project costs for 2022 and 2023 include \$0.5 billion for the Foothills pipeline system related to the 2023 West Path Expansion Program.
+On May 22, 2020, we sold a 65 per cent equity interest in Coastal GasLink and began to account for our remaining 35 per cent investment using equity accounts.

-- 1 Amounts reflect 100 per cent of costs related to wholly-owned assets, Keystone XL and assets held through TC PipeLines, LP, as well as cash contributions to our joint venture investments. - 2 Includes \$0.5 billion for the Foothills pipeline system related to the West Path Delivery Program. - On May 22, 2020, we sold a 65 per cent equity interest in the Coastal GasLink project and began to account for our remaining 35 per cent investment using equity accounting.
-The project has secured \$6.6 billion of long-term project financing facilities and, as a result, estimated project costs reflect only our expected share of partner cash contributions. - 4 Construction of the central segment of the Tula project has been delayed due to a lack of progress to successfully complete Indigenous consultation by the Secretary of Energy.
+On May 22, 2020, we sold a 65 per cent equity interest in Coastal GasLink and began to account for our remaining 35 per cent investment using equity accounting.
+As a result, the estimated project cost and carrying value represent our share of partner equity contributions to the project, with the expected in-service date and estimated project cost reflecting the last project update reported in our third quarter 2019 MD&A. The expected in-service date and estimated project cost will be adjusted to reflect an updated project baseline which is currently under review and subject to finalization.
+Refer to Recent developments - Canadian Natural Gas Pipelines for additional information regarding the review of project cost and schedule.

+4 Construction of the central segment of the Tula project has been delayed due to a lack of progress to successfully complete Indigenous consultation by the Secretary of Energy.
 Project completion is expected approximately two years after the consultation process is successfully concluded.
-The East Section of the Tula pipeline is available for interruptible transportation services. - 5 US\$5.3 billion will be funded through equity contributions and debt guaranteed by the Government of Alberta.
-The Keystone XL project carrying value reflects the amount remaining after the 2015 impairment charge, along with additional amounts capitalized since January 2018.
-A portion of the carrying value is recoverable from shippers under certain conditions or has been funded by Government of Alberta contributions. - 6 Reflects our expected share of cash contributions for the Unit 6 MCR program costs, expected to be in service in 2023, and amounts to be invested under the Asset Management program through 2023. - 7 Includes non-recoverable maintenance capital expenditures from all segments and is primarily comprised of our proportionate share of maintenance capital expenditures for Bruce Power and other Power and Storage assets. - 8 Reflects U.S./Canada foreign exchange rate of 1.36 at June 30, 2020.
+The East Section of the Tula pipeline is available for interruptible transportation services.

+5 US\$5.3 billion will be funded through equity contributions and debt guaranteed by the Government of Alberta.
+The Keystone XL project carrying value reflects the amount remaining after the 2015 impairment charge, along with additional amounts expended and capitalized since January 2018.
+A portion of the carrying value is recoverable from shippers under certain conditions or has been funded by Government of Alberta contributions.

+6 Reflects our expected share of cash contributions for the Unit 6 MCR program costs, expected to be in service in 2023, and amounts to be invested under the Asset Management program through 2023.

+7 Includes non-recoverable maintenance capital expenditures from all segments and is primarily comprised of our proportionate share of maintenance capital expenditures for Bruce Power and other Power and Storage assets.

+8 Reflects U.S./Canada foreign exchange rate of 1.33 at September 30, 2020.